ci-lhh/blogger-data-test/README.md

 ## Configuration

+PURPOSE: help to learn, explore, and test various settings to get best experience

 1. If continuing directly from [Installation](#installation), skip to step #2, otherwise do following:
    1. [Sign-in to Google account](https://accounts.google.com/)
    1. Go to [Google Blogger](https://www.blogger.com/)